 CASN’s mandate is to promote high quality nursing education in Canada.
 To this end, graduates of Canadian baccalaureate nursing programs are invited to take this exam.
-Success provides official recognition through national certification of the essential components of baccalaureate education for nursing in the Canadian context.
+Success provides official recognition of the essential components of baccalaureate education for nursing in the Canadian context.

 What is tested?

 The exam assesses candidates’ mastery of the essential components of CASN’s National Nursing Education Framework for baccalaureate education.
 These incorporate national academic expectations for baccalaureate level education and professional nursing competencies.

 How is the exam developed?

 Extensive psychometric expertise guides the design, development and administration of this rigorous high stakes certification exam.
 In addition, state-of-the-art software for computer-based bilingual testing in Canada is used.